Bánh Cuốn Recipe

 After removing the rolled cakes from the steamer/pan, you should brush the surface of each one with some oil to prevent them from sticking with each other.

-Step 5: Make The Dipping Sauce
+Step 5: Make the Dipping Sauce

-Mix Vietnamese fish sauce, sugar, and lemon juice together in warm water.
 Stir well until they are completely dissolved.
 Mince garlic and red chili before adding them to the mixture.
 Give it a good stir.

 Fish Sauce

-Step 6: Prepare The Garnishes And Serve
+Step 6: Prepare the Garnishes and Serve

 Cut the two types of pork sausage into bite-sized pieces.
 Rinse the vegetables.
-Cut the cucumbers into thin slices.

 Rinse The Vegetables